e2eSolutionArchitect/academy/bootcamp/aws/aws-bootcamp-5-days.md

 - Training duration 1 to 2 weeks maximum.
 - Class schedule will be published to registered candidates prior to the program start date.
 - Classes may not be recorded.
 Please make notes.
 - This program doesn't include any dedicated study material.
-Maxium whiteboard session and interactive discussion.
+Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified well advanced to the participants.
 - Certification exam cost is NOT included in training fees.